Clive Cowdery: Career

-Cowdery is founder and executive chairman of Resolution Life, a global life insurance group focusing on the acquisition and management of portfolios of life insurance policies.
+Clive's career as a leading life insurance executive and entrepreneur has encompassed start-ups and large businesses across markets in the United Kingdom, Europe, the United States and Asia.

 From 1998 to 2003, Cowdery was chairman and chief executive of General Electric Insurance Holdings, with operations in 12 countries in Europe.

-In 2003, Cowdery founded his private company Resolution, which invests in life insurance consolidation.
-Since then, Cowdery’s Resolution companies have deployed c.
-US$17 billion of equity in the acquisition, reinsurance, consolidation and management of life insurance companies.
-Together, these companies have served the needs of c.
-13 million policyholders while managing over US$365 billion of assets.
+In 2003, Cowdery founded his first business under the Resolution brand, which invests in life insurance consolidation.
+Since then, Cowdery's Resolution companies have deployed over US$20 billion of equity in the acquisition, reinsurance, consolidation and management of life insurance companies.
+Together, these companies have served the needs of c.15 million policyholders while managing over US$375 billion of assets.

 His first Resolution vehicle consolidated four major UK closed life insurance companies from Royal Sun Alliance, Swiss Life, Britannic and Santander (Abbey National Life).
 The FTSE100 insurer was sold to Pearl Group in 2008.

-His second Resolution vehicle merged FTSE100 insurer Friends Provident with AXA's UK life business and other assets.
-The company was sold to Aviva in 2015.
+His second Resolution vehicle merged FTSE 100 insurer Friends Provident with AXA's UK life business and other assets.
+The company was sold to Aviva in 2015 for £5.2 billion.

 These two completed projects made significant total returns for shareholders.

-His current business, Resolution Life, was founded in 2018 and today manages c.$90 billion of assets, employs c.
-1,800 people and provide services to over 3m policyholders.
-It has operations in Bermuda, the U.K., the U.S., Australia and New Zealand, all focused on assisting the restructuring of the primary life insurance industry globally.
+In 2018, Cowdery founded Resolution Life, a global life insurance group with the specialist model focusing on the acquisition and management of life insurance companies and portfolios of existing life insurance policies.
+Prior to the sale to Nippon Life, Resolution Life, managed c.$90 billion of assets with portfolios and reinsurance treaties across the United States, Australia, New Zealand, Europe, the United Kingdom and Asia.

+In Australasia, Resolution Life created a specialist life insurance business focussed specifically on the needs of existing customers rather than the promotion of new policies through the acquisition and integration of a number of businesses.
+These included the US$2.1 billion acquisition of AMP Limited's life insurance business, AMP Life; AIA Australia's superannuation and investment life insurance business in July 2023; and the NZ$410 million acquisition of Asteron Life New Zealand from Suncorp Group Limited in February 2025.

+In addition, Resolution Life operates a global reinsurance business in Bermuda.

+In October 2025, Resolution Life was acquired by Nippon Life.
+Cowdery remains its executive chairman.

+As part of the transaction, Resolution Life Australasia and Nippon Life's Australian company, MLC, merged to form Acenda Group, a new entity in the Asia-Pacific insurance market.

-According to The Sunday Times Rich List in 2019 his net worth was estimated at £137 million.
+According to a Bloomberg article in 2025 his net worth was estimated at £200 million.

-In April 2025, Cowdery acquired an equity stake in The Observer and joined the media outlet's board.
-His equity stake follows the sale of the newspaper to Tortoise Media in December 2024.

 Charitable works

 Since formation of his Resolution vehicles Cowdery has devoted half of all proceeds to charity.
-The Resolution Foundation, an independent social and economic research organisation set up by Cowdery in 2005, purports to be one of Britain's leading authorities on low earners and the policy responses required to lift their living standards.
+The Resolution Foundation, an independent social and economic research organisation set up by Cowdery in 2005, is considered to be one of Britain's leading authorities on low earners and the policy responses required to lift their living standards.